team-p-fall-24/live-streaming-system/README.md

 The simulation evaluates the delay time comparing the latest content of streaming input.
 The goal is to analyze the time required for content to pass through various processing stages, including video and audio segmentation, transcription, translation, and synchronization.
 As we parallel processing the with multiple workers, so the delay time is only the total time for processing one chunk.

-Average time for video/ audio segmentation is around 10.1 seconds.
+- Average time for video/ audio segmentation is around 10.1 seconds.

-Average time for transcription process (OpenAI Whisper response and cron job processing): 7.8 seconds
+- Average time for transcription process (OpenAI Whisper response and cron job processing): 7.8 seconds

-Average time for translation process (XL8.ai translation and cron job for creating subtitles): 8.4 seconds
+- Average time for translation process (XL8.ai translation and cron job for creating subtitles): 8.4 seconds

-Average time for synchronization of m3u8 playlist is around 0.01 seconds.
+- Average time for synchronization of m3u8 playlist is around 0.01 seconds.

-The total delay time is around ~26.3 seconds.
+Thus, the total delay time is around ~26.3 seconds.

-We also perform the simulation with HLS.js library.
+In addition, we also perform the simulation with HLS.js library.
 At a delay rate of around 27 seconds, the video with subtitles runs smoothly.